Pottymouth: Critical reception

 AllMusic reviewer Stewart Mason felt that Pottymouth "is about the early-'90s indie scene, about the D.I.Y. life in the post-Nirvana age where it seemed like anything could happen."
 Ira Robbins wrote approvingly in Trouser Press: "Mustering 17 songs (including a relatively protracted bash at the Runaways' seminal "Cherry Bomb") in under a half-hour, the album is like a slap in the face: it's over before you realize what you're feeling but its sting lasts a good long while."
 Prominent music critic Robert Christgau of The Village Voice praised the songs "Throwaway" and "No You Don't".
 In January 1994, Spin placed Pottymouth in its list of 10 Best Albums of the Year You Didn't Hear.

 Retrospective reviews have described Pottymouth as a classic riot grrrl album.
 NME said that the album "helped to refine what riot grrrl was all about—namely, shunning academia and adopting a do-it-yourself attitude."
 In 2012, it was ranked at number 90 on Facts list of "The 100 Best Albums of the 1990s", and at number 149 on Pitchforks list of "The 150 Best Albums of the 1990s" in 2022.
+In 2026 Rolling Stone placed it at 36 on their list of The 100 Greatest Punk Albums of All Time.